corneliuschebet/Ramen-Rating-App/README.md

 # FOOD REVIEW
--This application is for reviewing foods in a restraunt.
+This application is for rating Ramens foods in a restaurant

 # TECHNOLOGIES USED
--HTML
--CSS
--JavaScript
--Bootstrap
+HTML
+CSS
+JavaScript

 # HOW TO SET IT UP
+fork the repo
--clone the repo link
+clone the repo link
--cd into the repo directory
+cd into the repo directory
--run it using live-server
+run it using live-server

 # CREATED BY
-Cornelius Chebet
+Cornelius Chebet Chemutai